Kakamotobi/Learned/Backend/Node/07-Express-Middleware.md

 });

 // 404 Route
-// At the end of the file (if no preceding middlewares/routes have not been triggered). app.use((req, res) => {
+// At the end of the file (if no preceding middlewares/routes have been triggered). app.use((req, res) => {
 	res.status(404).send("Not Found!");
 });